spectre-app/www/content/blog/2018-01-06-algorithm.md

 risks and dependencies, we need to free ourselves from state.
 Stateless operation implies that the computer or program can give you what you need based on nothing more than inputs you can give it.

-# The Master Password solution
+## The Spectre solution

-Master Password solves the password problem in a stateless manner while continuing to guarantee and to some extent even enforce good security for your sites.
-Master Password implements its solution in three distinct phases:
+Spectre solves the password problem in a stateless manner while continuing to guarantee and to some extent even enforce good security for your sites.
+Spectre implements its solution in three distinct phases:

 1. Your Master Key
 2. Your Site Key
 3. Your Site Password

-# Phase 1: Your identity
+### Phase 1: Your identity

 Your identity is defined by your master key.
 This key unlocks all of your doors.
 Your master key is the cryptographic result of two components: